rajeevsahay/ae-defenses/README.md

 There are four directories containing scripts and trained models to illustrate one of four scenarios: Mismatch Attack FGSM, Mismatch Attack FGM, Semi White Box Attack FGSM, and Semi White Box Attack FGM.
 The saved models are <explain. example: denoising autoencoders>

 The saved_models directory contains saved autoencoders to reduce the dimension of data, and classifiers which are trained using these reduced dimensions.
+There is also a train_auto.py script to generate an autoencoder to reduce the data to a specified number of dimensions.